panodata/tikray/docs/engine/rsonpath/index.md

 :::

 > Rsonpath is made to filter JSON data ahead of parsing/loading.
-Think of it like a way to select a small part of the documents before loading it into memory.
+Think of it like a way to select a small part of the document before loading it into memory.
 It will shine in situations where you have a JSON file too big to hold in memory, but you nevertheless want to load parts of it.